 Radiation Therapy Alone as Primary Treatment

-Questions to Ask Your Physician About the Treatment of Stage II Bladder Cancer
+Questions to Ask Your Physician About the Treatment of Stage II-III Bladder Cancer

 - What are the long-term results of treatment with radical cystectomy at the treating institution?